expo/expo/guides/Migrating Universal Modules to TypeScript.md

 - Remove `babel-preset-expo`
 - Remove `flow`
-- For reusing types across web native-layer and API-layer, types should be moved to a named file with the `.types.ts` extension.
+- For reusing types across the web implementation's native layer and API layer, types should be moved to a named file with the `.types.ts` extension.
 There are cases (`expo-av` for example) where you should separate types into smaller files.

 [universal-modules]: https://github.com/expo/expo/blob/master/guides/Expo%20Universal%20Module%20Infrastructure.md